daraser/jiro/README.md

-jiro or Jiro Template Language
+JTL or Jiro Template Language
 ====

 At first this template language is inspired by doT.
 My goal is to inprove over doT in all posible places: